camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/configuration/configuration.md

 setting found there may or may not be dropped in any minor version.

 These settings are there primarily for incubating features and/or very advanced settings for which the team has not found a good general default configuration.
-Once one is found, or the incubating feature is promoted, the setting(s) will be moved into a different section.
+Once one is found, or the incubating feature is promoted, the setting(s) may be moved into a different section.
 Only at that point do they fall under the same backwards compatibility guarantees as the rest of the project.